 Web accessibility, when a site is built in an inclusive way so anyone with a disability or utilizing an assistive technology can use it, is important to consider.
 This is not something that is done automatically and needs to be a priority from the very beginning of a project.
 Ensure to include a section in your RFP for accessibility.

-If you’re unclear on what web accessibility is, how it can benefit you, or how to navigate your options for improving your web accessibility, we have a service offering to jumpstart your understanding and awareness with website accessibility fundamentals on our Tin Can Shop.
+If you’re unclear on what web accessibility is, how it can benefit you, or how to navigate your options for improving your web accessibility, check out 5 things you need to know about web accessibility.

 Don’t forget about your website content